navithachekuri4-dot/razorpay_buildathon/README.md

 verify_then_decide
 ```

-The action vocabulary is restricted so the AI cannot invent arbitrary payment operations.
+Restricting the action vocabulary prevents the AI from inventing arbitrary payment operations.

 ---

-## Safety and Guardrails
+## 🛡️ Safety & Guardrails

-Because this system deals with payment recovery, safety is handled separately from the AI recommendation.
+Payment recovery requires strong controls, so safety decisions are handled separately from AI reasoning.

-The deterministic guardrail layer has the final authority.

 ### Retry Limit

 A transaction cannot be retried indefinitely.

-The default maximum retry count is:
+Default maximum:

 ```text
 3 retries